A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 In \cite{Ma2020}, a reliable and self-motivated FlC-BCFL system is illustrated, which designs a smart contract to publish task and calculate the global model.
 Nodes train models locally, while miners aggregate the global model on the blockchain.
 Miners update the global model according to the algorithm defined in smart contract.

-In \cite{Lu2020}, blockchain is used to aggregate the global model and the FL process is executing locally to get the local model updates.
-All the base stations as miners on blockchain and execute the global model aggregation process, while the work in \cite{Lu2020b} leverages one Macro Base Station to integrate the global model.
+In \cite{Lu2020}, blockchain is used to aggregate the global model and the FL process is executing locally to get local model updates.
+All the base stations as miners on blockchain execute the global model aggregation process, while the work in \cite{Lu2020b} leverages one Macro Base Station to integrate the global model.

-Kim \textsl{et al} \cite{kim2019blockchain} proposed BlockFL to exchange and verify local model updates on blockchain.
+Kim et al \cite{kim2019blockchain} proposed BlockFL to exchange and verify local model updates on blockchain.
 BlockFL focus on removing the central aggregator of FL model, making it decentralized.
 Miners associated with clients are randomly selected, and local model updates are cross verified among miners.
 In that paper, the latency of communication on BlockFL is analyzed.

 Reference \cite{Pokhrel2020a} adopts a similar framework with BlockFL which combines autonomous vehicles and miners.
 The uniform random vehicle-miner association scheme is proposed in that framework, ensuring all the participates can be trusted.
-To prevent privacy leakage on internet of things devices, the model in \cite{Zhao2020} is composed by manufactures, customers and blockchain.
-Manufactures establish the learning task and gain the final global model, and customers provide their computational powers to train local models, meanwhile, the blockchain verify and store the model updates.
+To prevent privacy leakage on the Internet of Things devices, the model in \cite{Zhao2020} is composed by manufactures, customers and blockchain.
+Manufactures establish the learning task and gain the final global model, and customers provide their computational powers to train local models, and at the same time, the blockchain verify and store the model updates.

 We summarise the merits and demerits of flexibly coupled BCFL as below.